rdinch/MathResourceStudio-Help/docs/exercise-sets/Fractions/multiplication-with-whole-numbers.md

 2. To allow remainders in the answers, deselect the check box for the No Remainders option in the options pane.

+!!! note
-NOTE: If this option is selected, the no remainders parameter will override any rounding selections where conflicts exist.
+    If this option is selected, the no remainders parameter will override any rounding selections where conflicts exist.

 Optional Settings